The Fragility of Optimized Bandit Algorithms

 \ABSTRACT{ Much of the literature on optimal design of bandit algorithms is based on minimization of expected regret.
-It is well known that designs that are optimal over certain exponential families can achieve expected regret that grows logarithmically in the number of arm plays, at a rate governed by the Lai-Robbins lower bound.
-In this paper, we show that when one uses such optimized designs, the regret distribution of the associated algorithms necessarily has a very heavy tail, specifically, that of a truncated Cauchy distribution.
-Furthermore, for $p>1$, the $p$’th moment of the regret distribution grows much faster than poly-logarithmically, in particular as a power of the total number of arm plays.
-We show that optimized UCB bandit designs are also fragile in an additional sense, namely when the problem is even slightly mis-specified, the regret can grow much faster than the conventional theory suggests.
+It is well known that algorithms that are optimal over certain exponential families can achieve expected regret that grows logarithmically in the number of trials, at a rate specified by the Lai-Robbins lower bound.
+In this paper, we show that when one uses such optimized algorithms, the resulting regret distribution necessarily has a very heavy tail, specifically, that of a truncated Cauchy distribution.
+Furthermore, for $p>1$, the $p$’th moment of the regret distribution grows much faster than poly-logarithmically, in particular as a power of the total number of trials.
+We show that optimized UCB algorithms are also fragile in an additional sense, namely when the problem is even slightly mis-specified, the regret can grow much faster than the conventional theory suggests.
 Our arguments are based on standard change-of-measure ideas, and indicate that the most likely way that regret becomes larger than expected is when the optimal arm returns below-average rewards in the first few arm plays, thereby causing the algorithm to believe that the arm is sub-optimal.
 To alleviate the fragility issues exposed, we show that UCB algorithms can be modified so as to ensure a desired degree of robustness to mis-specification.
-In doing so, we also provide a sharp trade-off between the amount of UCB exploration and the tail exponent of the resulting regret distribution. }
+In doing so, we also show a sharp trade-off between the amount of UCB exploration and the heaviness of the resulting regret distribution tail. }